djinna/docpad.gwenbell.com/src/documents/pages/influences.html.md

 **[Mike Hearn](http://plan99.net/~mike/)**

 I think Mike Hearn is a cryptographic genius.
-At one point I propositioned him to let me fly to Switzerland and learn all I can from him about Bitcoin and cryptography.
-He declined, but I know he still thinks about it from time to time.
+Because of his influence, and this [talk he gave at Bitcoin2012](https://www.youtube.com/watch?v=mD4L7xDNCmA), I am obsessed with the world of bitcoin, and it's possibilities to change the world (especially through smart property).